 The price of flights tends to increase as you approach the date of departure.
 What’s more, by booking early you’ll get first pickings of the exact place you want to stay, rather than settling for your second or third choice.

-That being said, another way to save money is to bag a great last-minute deal.
+That said, another way to achieve luxury travel on a budget is to bag a great last-minute deal.
 This is a riskier strategy but is an option if you are not bothered where you go and have some flexibility around dates.

 Splurge in the right places

 Finally, the key to affordable luxury travel is knowing when to splash the cash.